 Prosecutors accused Mix of deleting text messages about the amount of oil flowing from BP's Macondo well after the 2010 Deepwater Horizon disaster.
 He was acquitted on one criminal count at his 2013 trial but convicted on one count of obstruction of justice.

 However, U.S. District Judge Stanwood Duval later ruled that the jury forewoman had tainted deliberations.

 According to the court record, she had overheard on a courthouse elevator that other BP employees were being prosecuted in addition to Mix.
 She later told deadlocked fellow jurors that she had heard something that, in the words of Tuesday's ruling, "increased her confidence in voting guilty."

-Another Mix attorney, Michael McGovern, said prosecutors failed to prove that Mix knew the information he deleted would be pertinent to a grand jury investigation that he did not know about and that had not yet even begun.
+Mix has pleaded not guilty.
+His defense team says there is ample evidence he shared information about the flow rate throughout the government investigation.
+They also said prosecutors failed to prove Mix knew the information he deleted would be pertinent to a grand jury investigation — an investigation they said he did not know about and that had not yet even begun.